AI B2B Project management concept connecting execution to business outcomes

 Why?
 Reviewing how major tools calculate “progress” and found all rely on task velocity + completion %, which does not capture impact or quality.
 This showed a gap: no tool adapts success criteria to project types and progress.

-Landscape Scan of Project Management Tools
+Landscape Scan of Management Tools

 Mapping the current tool ecosystem to understand how teams manage execution and where opportunities for better outcome insight exist.